 Dixie Cup Rules

 The Dixie Cup competition is open to all non-commercial, home-produced beers, meads, and ciders.
 Beers, meads, and ciders produced on the premises of commercial breweries (including Brew-on-Premises) are not eligible.
-You may enter as many entries as you like, but no more than two entries per medal category.
-Please see the list of categories for the complete list of styles being judged at this year's Dixie Cup.
-There are two exception reports available for you in the online registration system to check that you have not exceeded the entry limit per medal category.
+You may enter as many entries as you like, but no more than two entries per sub-category.
+Medals will be awarded to the first three places in each Dixie Cup category, please see the list of categories for the complete list of styles being judged at this year's Dixie Cup.

-All entries must registered online , no manual entry forms will be accepted.
-The entry fee is $8 per entry for entries received by September 24.
-Late entries will be accepted until October 1, but the entry fee will cost you $10 per entry.
+The entry fee is $9 per entry for entries received by September 23.
+Late entries will be accepted until September 30, but the entry fee will cost you $10 per entry.
 Get those entries in early, avoid the rush, and save some money.
-Absolutely no entries will be accepted after October 1!
+Absolutely no entries will be accepted after September 30!
 Please make checks payable to The Foam Rangers.
 Shipping information, mailing address, and drop-off locations are listed on the shipping information page.

 Each entry, unless otherwise indicated in the style guidelines, shall consist of three, preferably but not limited to, 11-12 oz. bottles; 7 oz. bottles are permissible for strong beer and mead categories.
 All commercial and homemade labels must be removed.